-If apples aren’t your thing, maybe you relish fall for the start of football season!
+Okay, if apples aren’t your thing, maybe you relish fall for the start of football season!
 From pee-wee flag football fields to professional stadiums, tailgating – and great tailgating snacks – are a football staple.
 Here are some fun and simple football-themed snacks to delight at any level.

 Football Brownie Bites: Grab your favorite brownie recipe and whip up a batch of brownie bites (or even easier, just pick them up at the store!).
 Then use white frosting or melted white chocolate to add ‘laces.’
 Done!

 Football Cheeseball: Make your favorite cheeseball recipe and shape into a football using plastic wrap.
 Pick a topping to turn your cheeseball brown; bacon bits or pepperoni work well for a savory cheeseball, whereas chocolate chips or sprinkles work well for a sweet version.
 Create laces using white cheese slices or frosting, and voila!